Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 federation.
 Adding a pool to multiple federations simultaneously will result in undefined behavior.
 * Singularity containers are not fully supported in federations.
+* Auto-genereated task id configuration at the job and task factory level are not supported.

 ### Quotas
 Ensure that you have sufficient active job/job schedule quota for each